 Registration and payment for Training Camp are due the first day of camp.
 Registration for the season is a couple days before the first practice.
 Get on our mailing list to be informed of the exact dates.

 Does Hornets Soccer Club participate in public school partnerships?

 Several public school districts in the area offer funding to homeschool families for non-core classes.
 Hornets Soccer Club does not participate as a “community education provider” under these programs.
 This public funding comes with increasing regulations that inhibit our ability to integrate our Christian faith into all parts of our soccer program.

 What is the time commitment?

-The boys season runs from August through October.
-The season begins with an optional Soccer Training Camp, followed by 2 days of Team Placement.
-Practices are generally 3 nights a week—Monday, Tuesday, Thursday, for a couple hours each night.
-All teams practice at the same time and location to make it easier for families that might have multiple players.
+The boys’ season runs from August through October.
+The season begins with an optional Soccer Training Camp, followed by 2 days of team placement.
+Practices are 3 nights a week—Monday, Tuesday and Thursday nights for a couple of hours each night.
+Additionally, varsity practices on Friday nights.
 Most games are held during the week, with one or two tournaments on the weekend.

 How many games does each team play?

 The 3 boys teams have separate schedules and usually play 16 to 18 games.
 Each team also gets to participate in one tournament.
 The varsity team plays in at least two multi-day tournaments.